 They’re costly and fragile, so do keep that in mind when installing them.
 Better yet, contact an HVAC professional to do it for you.

-2. Buy a Houseplant to Improve Your Indoor Air Quality
+2. Houseplants to Improve Indoor Air Quality

 Besides adding an element of freshness to your home decor, certain types of plants act as natural air filters when it comes to removing contaminants.
 NASA conducted a study to determine which plants are the best at absorbing air toxins, and discovered that philodendron, bamboo palm, peace lily and ficus (among other species) were especially good at removing air pollutants.